 9. Pay attention to the details- yup, just keep a close eye your plants!
 Watch for signs of distress, turn over the leaves and take a close look.
-Then do your research and treat appropriately.
+Are there black bugs everywhere?
+Are the edges of the leaves turning yellow?
+Check your plants, ask yourself these questions and then do your research and treat appropriately.

 10. Know what you grow- Each herb has its own personality.
 Basil likes hot summers, parsley likes cool mornings and warm afternoons, sage can keep going all year under the right conditions!
 Some herbs need a little more sun, some a little more shade.
 The key is not to treat all plants the same and get to know them a little and give them some TLC.

 And before you know it, you’ll have a thriving herb garden of your own!
 Have you ever grown and herbs?
 What are your favorites?